rocky-linux/documentation/docs/guides/templates-automation-packer-vsphere.md

     "type": "vsphere-iso",
 ```

-This builder let us configure the hardware we need:
+This builder lets us configure the hardware we need:

 ```
   "CPUs": 2,